Lacritin: Signaling

 Rapid dephosphorylation of PKCα causes it to transiently move from the cytoplasm to the area of the Golgi apparatus and peripheral nucleus.
 Here, it forms a complex with PKCα and PLCγ2 from which downstream mTOR and NFAT signaling is initiated.
 The upstream Gαi or Gαo signaling suggests the involvement of a G-protein-coupled receptor (GPCR).
 A candidate GPCR is under study.
 Syndecan-1 likely serves as a co-receptor.
 Binding lacritin may improve its GPCR affinity.

 Lacritin survival signaling is observed when cells are stressed.
 Lacritin promotes survival and homeostasis by transiently stimulating autophagy.
 The mechanism appears to involve lacritin stimulated acetylation of the transcription factor FOXO3.
 Acetylated FOXO3 serves as a ligand for the autophagic mediator ATG101.
 Lacritin also promotes coupling of FOXO1 (that becomes acetylated with stress) with autophagic mediator ATG7.
 In the absence of lacritin, no coupling is observed.
 Thus acetylation alone is likely insufficient for FOXO1-ATG7 ligation, unlike an initial claim.
 Lacritin also restores oxidative phosphorylation and other metabolic events to rescue cells from stress.

 Lacritin stimulated secretion of tear proteins lipocalin and lactoferrin from monkey lacrimal acinar cells does not appear to be mediated by Ca2+, unlike the agonist carbachol.
 When monkey lacrimal acinar cells are stressed with inflammatory cytokines (as occurs in dry eye), carbachol loses its capacity to promote the secretion of lipocalin.
 However, lacritin stimulates lipocalin secretion even in the presence of stress.

+Bactericidal Mechanism

+The most bactericidal Lacritin C-terminal fragment is N-104.
+N-104 is not lytic.
+Instead it targets the outer membrane protein YaiW of gram negative E. coli and P. aeruginosa to facilitate translocation into the periplasm (the region between outer and inner membranes).
+In the periplasm, N-104 binds two transporters: (i) the ferrous iron transporter FeoB and (ii) the PotH subunit of the polyamine transporter PotFGHI.
+It thereby inhibits ferrous iron and polyamine uptake.
+N-104 binds and synergizes with the bactericidal thrombin peptide GKY20.
+Thrombin is also in human tears.